tothemoon-org/extension-blocks/spec.md

 migrated by way of merkle proofs.
 Funds may be imported to the new extension block by hard-coding a UTXO merkle root into the implementation as a consensus rule, and verifying imported funds against a merkle path.

+#### Motivation

+While deactivation may be seen as a drawback, the primary benefit of this specification is _not_ an extension block with a BIP141-ruleset.
+Instead, it is that the ecosystem will have laid the groundwork for handling extension blocks.
+The future of the bitcoin protocol may include several different extension blocks with many different rulesets.

 ## Testnet (extnet)